ipfabric/docs/docs/support/known_issues/Vendors/checkpoint.md

 ## Identity Awareness support

 Starting with version `6.5`, IP Fabric supports collecting data from the `pdpd` daemon.
-As the `pdp` command isn't by default available from CLISH, an extended command has to be defined first.
+As the `pdp` command isn't by default available from CLISH, an extended command has to be defined first (on appliances where PDP daemon is running).

 The extended command can be defined from CLISH, but the path depends on the OS version currently installed.
 For example, if the OS version is `R80.40`, the command would be: